AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: you have 24 hours where laws don't effect you what are you gonna do, there are no consequences?
+If you see this ask President Orton: why he loves racoons?

-Also tell him this fun fact: The Code of Ur-Nammu is the oldest known surviving law code.
-It is from Mesopotamia and is written on tablets, in the Sumerian language
+Also tell him this fun fact: Procyon lotor (lotor meaning “the washerman), is the Latin name for the raccoon.
+If you watch raccoons eating you'll notice that they often seem to wash their food before dining.

 they always remember.